emqx/emqx-tutorial/online-docs/en/client_dev/javascript.md

 ```

-You may have the following mistakes：
+You may have the following errors:

 - Connection url does not specify protocol：WebSocket use `ws`(normal)、`wss`(with SSL) as protocol identifier.
 MQTT.js supports multiple protocols.
 Connection url need to specify protocol types;
 - Connection url not specified port：The MQTT protocol does not specify WebSocket access ports.
-EMQ X defaults to `8083`、`8084' as non-encrypted and encrypted connection ports, respectively.
+EMQ X defaults to `8083`、`8084` as non-encrypted and encrypted connection ports, respectively.
 The default port of the WebSocket protocol is the same as HTTP (80/443), if you not filling in the port indicates that the default port connection of the WebSocket is used; while the standard MQTT connection is used without specifying the port.
 For example, MQTT.js can connect to the standard MQTT 8083 port using `mqtt://localhost`, when the connection url is `mqtts://localhost` is connected to the 8884 port;
 - Wrong path：EMQ X uses `/mqtt` as the WebSocket connection path by default, and it needs to be specified when connecting;
 - The protocol does not match the port: the `wss` protocol is used to connect to the `8083` port;
 - Use unencrypted WebSocket connections over HTTPS sites: Browsers such as Google Chrome automatically prohibit the use of unencrypted `ws` protocols to initiate connection requests under HTTPS sites;